DanPartika/Fraction/README.md

 There are also some extra methonds such as an even check, a min/max, getGCD, and findGCD that gets the GCD between 2 fractions.

+Methods in here are a mix between static and non-static.
+This was just for me to practice between the 2.